-We are living through a time of unprecedented global change, a time I call The Churning.
+We are living through a time of unprecedented global change — a time I call The Churning.

-Like it or not, huge changes are taking place in politics, the economy, technology, the environment, and society.
-Brexit, austerity, taxation, the rise of the political right and left, immigration, mass migration, terrorism, smartphones, drones, artificial intelligence, the Internet of things, driverless vehicles, solar power, Airbnb, Uber, Tesla, high competition, low economic growth, stock market volatility, hurricanes, floods, droughts, fires, earthquakes, new diseases (of plants, animals, and humans), climate change, and the ongoing degradation of the planetary life support system we call the environment.
-All these things are disrupting and transforming our world.
+Brexit, America First, Belt and Road, Gilets Jaunes, austerity, taxation, the rise of the political right (and left), immigration, migration, terrorism… Smartphones, drones, artificial intelligence, Internet of things, driverless vehicles, electric vehicles, solar power, Airbnb, Uber, Tesla, Amazon, high competition, low economic growth, stock market volatility, storms, floods, droughts, fires, earthquakes, new diseases (of plants, animals, and humans), climate change, Extinction Rebellion, and the ongoing degradation of the planetary life support system we call ‘the environment’…

 But to reach that point successfully, and to deal with the changes we are experiencing now, we need new thinking, new frameworks, and new tools for leading ourselves and others.